chapinhall/empec/README.md

 2. Create FRED API [here](https://fred.stlouisfed.org/docs/api/api_key.html).

 #### Step 4.
 Create a new R script, copy and paste the following, and save it as `settings--config.R` in the folder with all other codes:

-#### Step 5.
-Running this code requires 64-bit Java.
-If Java is not installed or you have 32-bit Java installed, 64-bit Java can be downloaded here [url](https://www.java.com/en/download/manual.jsp).

 ```
 ### Set Run Information --------------------------------------------------------